ttaiv/TankgeonGame/doc/readme.md

 # Contents

-The actual project documentation in PDF format must be commited in this folder before the deadline.
+The project documentation in PDF format
-Separate PDF document needs to be provided also if your project uses Doxygen for inline documentation.

-The document should contain the following parts:
+The document contains the following parts:

 1. **Overview:** what the software does, what it doesn't do? (this can be taken/updated from the project plan)
 2. **Software structure:** overall architecture, class relationships (diagram very strongly recommended), interfaces to external libraries